 The Schedule of the District's Contributions is presented to illustrate the District's required contributions relating to the pensions.
 There is a requirement to show information for 10 years.
 However, until a full 10-year trend is compiled, governments should present information for those years for which information is available.

 Changes of Benefit Terms

-There are no changes in benefit terms reported in the Required Supplementary Information.
+There were no changes in benefit terms since the previous valuations for both CalSTRS and CalPERS.

 Changes of Assumptions